luciusmagn/lambdas-and-logos/book.typ

   *conditional* and *repetitive* composition of actions#footnote[These correspond to code blocks, conditional statements and loops respectively.
       Which renditions of these are available in particular depends on your programming language of choice.]

-- The main strength of algorithms is that they can concisely express what many different happenings have in common.
+- The main strength of algorithms are that they can concisely express what many different happenings have in common.
   That is, you can describe how an infinite set of related scenarios are similar to one another

-Building, or discovering abstractions is a very important part of every programmer's job.
+Building, or discovering abstractions is an important part of every programmer's job.
 We are creating new primitive actions that we can compose into ever more complex processes.
 So, don't be shy to make functions and abstractions.